 - Submit a photocopy of your passport's main page and your visa page.

-- Important: Write down the serial number and denomination of each bill on your trekking agency's letterhead.
+- Important: Write down the serial number and denomination of each bill on your trekking agency's letterhead. or pay through online mobile banking (updated)

 Step 2: Visit the Department of Immigration